GeoCode-polymtl/Deep_1D_velocity/README.md

 It is recommended to create a new virtual environment for this project with Python3.
 The main python requirements are:
 *   [tensorflow](https://www.tensorflow.org).
 This project was tested with versions 1.8 to 1.15.
 The preferred method of installation is through pip, but many options are available.
+If using pip, be sure to use python version of <=3.7, as tensorflow 1 is not available from 3.8.
 *  [SeisCL](https://github.com/gfabieno/SeisCL).
 Follow the instruction in the README of the SeisCL repository.
 Preferred compiling options for this project are api=opencl (use OpenCL, which is faster than CUDA for small models) and nompi=1, because no MPI parallelization is required.